syskeyy/Be-a-Winner/README.md

 Instructions to setup:
 - git clone https://github.com/syskeyy/Web_Systems.git
-- cd Web_Systems
+- cd Web_Systems/
-- cd Be-A-Winner
+- cd Be-A-Winner/
 - Run Bash Script

 If you had issues like me to upgrade NodeJS version then do the following: